To scale your business as a successful leader—hire the right people and get out of their way.

 - “This is your team.
-Your part of the company.
-I hired you because I trust you to be able to handle this, and now I’m going to let you handle it; entirely.”
+You’re part of the company.
+We hired you because we trust you to handle this, and now we’ll let you handle it.”

-- “I don’t expect perfection; especially not at first.
-You’re going to make mistakes.
-Don’t be so afraid of them that you fail to act.
-And when you do make a mistake: Own it, fix it, and move on.”
+- “I don’t expect perfection, especially not at first.
+Don’t be so afraid of making mistakes that you fail to act.
+When you make a mistake, own it, fix it, and move on.”

-- “If I have to step in and solve your problems and make decisions for you, there’s a bigger problem.
+- “If I have to step in, solve your problems, and make decisions for you, there’s a bigger problem.
 You’re the expert at what you do.”